daviddelusenet/react-workshop/README.md

   As mentioned before, React uses JSX and ES6.
 This isn't mandatory tho.
 If you don't want to use JSX then don't.
 The same goes for ES6 since there's also a ES5 version of React.

   Besides all of this, React uses a lot of navite JavaScript functionality.
 So that means when you're getting better with React you're also getting better with JavaScript in general.

+- **React can update the DOM fast because of the Virtual DOM**

+  Normally when you update an element in the DOM all parent elements also need to be updated.
+This is just how the DOM works.
+To understand this concept better you can read [this](https://developer.mozilla.org/en-US/docs/Introduction_to_Layout_in_Mozilla) and [this](http://taligarsiel.com/Projects/howbrowserswork1.htm#Parsing_general).
+In complex (big) applications this approach can become slow since a lot of nodes need to be updated when changing a deeply nested element.

+  React solves this issue by using the Virtual DOM to update the DOM.
+The Virtual DOM is a copy of the DOM which React uses to compare to the *normal* DOM.
+When something in a React component is changed the component will be marked *dirty*.
+This will trigger the update part of the component lifecycle which eventually will update the Virtual DOM.
+When this is done, the Virtual DOM gets compared to the DOM and the *normal* DOM will copy all the changes to the Virtual DOM.

 ## Workshop contents